 Determine the National Representative for your country.
 Your National Representative will be able to assist you with any specific national issues.
 Determine if there are any JACIE Inspectors in your country, as they may be willing to assist you with a mock inspection.
 If you do approach an inspector and they conduct a mock inspection, you must inform the JACIE Office.
 This inspector will not be considered for participation in the actual inspection.

 Step 1: Submit the Application

-Once your application is approved, you must approve and sign the Quotation & Accreditation Agreement and pay your invoice within 30 days of its receipt.
+Once your application is approved, you must approve and sign the Quotation & Accreditation Agreement.

 Remember that if you are a first-time applicant you will have already provided the checklist when submitting the application.

 Centres are required to submit documentation in advance of the inspection.
 This documentation is requested so that the inspectors can understand the centre's activity and organisation and also to check compliance with some of the standards before the on-site visit.

 You may find useful documents in the Document Centre.

 When do I have to send these documents?

 Applicant centres will be required to submit the Pre-audit documentation within 90 days from receipt of the service agreement signed by the centre’s representative.
 Where an applicant delays more than 90 days in submitting the pre-audit documentation, the accreditation process of the centre will be considered expired and the centre must restart the process.